Frequently Asked Questions

 If interested please contact me for details.

 There have been earlier instances when I have shipped only the canvases in sealed FineArt container tubes which keep the prints protected during the shipping.
 Framed prints can be shipped in a similar fashion but I prefer if they can be picked up by the buyer if possible.
-Some of the sizes I have printed can be viewed here.
+Some of the sizes I have printed can be viewed here, here and here with the sizes captioned below each.

 Shipping times will depend on the size and mode of the shipment as most of the prints are large.

-All the details of my printing process, placing orders, shipping policies and return/ refund policies are listed on my FineArt Print page and the catalog is displayed here.
+All the details of my printing process, placing orders, shipping policies and return/ refund policies are listed here and the catalog is displayed here.

 Workshops & Sessions